pyvista/pyvista/CONTRIBUTING.rst

 versions of backwards compatibility to give users the ability to update their software and scripts.

-Here's an example of a soft depreciation of a function.
+Here's an example of a soft deprecation of a function.
 Note the usage of both the ``PyVistaDeprecationWarning`` warning and the ``.. deprecated`` Sphinx directive.